- Speaker #0

 - Speaker #1

-Mira looked up to see a girl, no older than seven, her brown curly hair bouncing as she skipped past.
+She began to tear up.
+A young girl skipping by noticed.
+Mira looked up to see a child around eight years old, her brown curly hair bouncing as she skipped.
 She stopped and turned back to Mira, tilting her head like a curious bird.
-Her bright blue eyes studied Mira, as though she might find the answer hidden in her expression.
+Her bright blue eyes studied Mira as though she might find the answer hidden in her expression.

 - Speaker #3

-Oh, hello.
-What do you mean grown-ups always look so sad?
+Hi.
+Why do grown-ups always look so serious?

 - Speaker #1

-The girl sat on the edge of the bed, swinging her legs.
+Mira was holding back her tears.
+The girl sat on the edge of the bench, swinging her legs.

 - Speaker #2